 - Bring an eyemask – Sometimes you’ll want to nap during the day.
 Sometimes your bus or train will pass through a big, very lit up city at night.
 Sometimes your seat partner will keep the reading light on all night.
 You’ll want an eye mask in case any of these situations pop up.

-- Have valuables with you – You always want to have your most valuable items – passport, credit cards, camera, laptop, iPod, etc. with you on the bus.
+- Have valuables with you – We have found that the safest way to keep track of your most valuable items – passport, credit cards, camera, laptop, iPod, etc. – is to have them with you on the bus.
 Don’t put them below.
-Having a small bag with your valuable on you at all times is a must, and strapping and/or locking that bag to you or your seat is also advisable.
+Having a small bag with your valuable on you at all times is a smart move, and strapping and/or locking that bag to you or your seat is also advisable.

 - Be friendly – You never know what kind of conversation can be sparked up if you aren’t friendly and receptive to chatting with others, both travelers and locals alike.
 You’re sure to get some great suggestions on where to go, where to stay, what to see, and where to eat by just being friendly and chatting up someone next to you.